Top 20 Iconic Places That Make South Goa Unforgettable

 8. Betalbatim Beach

 Betalbatim Beach, often referred to as the “Sunset Beach,” is known for its golden sands and tranquil ambiance.
 The beach is less commercialised, providing a peaceful retreat for visitors.
 It is surrounded by lush greenery and swaying coconut palms, offering a picturesque setting.
 Betalbatim is perfect for watching sunsets and enjoying a serene beach experience.
 The beach is also a popular spot for picnics and leisurely walks along the shore.
-During November to February bioluminescence phenomenon can be observed along the cost of Betalbatim beach.
-This is one of the few beaches in India where you can observe this phenomenon.
+During November to February bioluminescence phenomenon can be observed along the coast of Betalbatim beach.
+This is one of the quieter south goa beaches in India where you can observe this phenomenon.

 Why Visit: Betalbatim Beach offers a serene and picturesque setting, ideal for watching sunsets, enjoying picnics, and taking leisurely walks.
 Its tranquility makes it perfect for a relaxing beach day.